Search

 • any relevant facts about the children or young people involved which would influence risk assessment

-• if there is a need to contact another education, setting or individual
+• if there is a need to contact another education setting or individual

 • whether to contact parents or carers of the children or young people involved - in most cases they should be involved

-The decision to respond to the incident without involving the police or children’s social care should only be made in cases where the DSL (or equivalent) is confident that they have enough information to assess the risks to any child or young person involved and the risks can be managed within the education setting’s pastoral support and disciplinary framework and, if appropriate, their local network of support.
+The decision to respond to the incident without involving the police or children’s services should only be made in cases where the DSL (or equivalent) is confident that they have enough information to assess the risks to any child or young person involved and the risks can be managed within the education setting’s pastoral support and disciplinary framework and, if appropriate, their local network of support.

 The UK Council for Child Internet Safety has issued advice for schools on developing procedures for responding to sexting incidents which outlines the process in detail.